Course rules for F6L Graduate Diploma of Music (Specialisation)

 5 Units may be counted towards the award only if they have been taken in accordance with prerequisites determined by the Faculty of Arts and as summarised in the Schedule for the award.

 6 A candidate normally may not enrol in any semester in units totalling more than 50% weighting or if the candidate is in full-time employment during any given Semester, more than 25% weighting.

 7 Where two or more units of the same name or content are offered within the University, only one may be counted towards the award.

 8 In every case the candidate's choice of units and the order in which they are taken shall be subject to approval by the dean in accordance with the requirements of paragraph 3.

 Credit for previous studies

-10 The Faculty may from time to time make amendments to the Schedules to these specifications.
+10 The College may from time to time make amendments to the Schedules to these specifications.

 11 These specifications shall take effect on 1 January 2010 and shall apply to all candidates for the award, including those enrolling for the first time in that year and those enrolled subsequently and to any candidates who, having commenced their studies for the Graduate Diploma of Music prior to that date, have not passed in any units towards those degrees by that date.

-13 The approved abbreviation for the award/degree of Graduate Diploma of Music (Specialization) shall be GradDipMus(Spec).
+13 The approved abbreviation for the award/degree of Graduate Diploma of Music (Specialisation) shall be GradDipMus(Spec).